apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 ## How it works {#how-it-works}

-There are multiple levels and different approaches sites take to collect browser fingerprints; however, they all have one thing in common: they are using a script written in JavaScript to evaluate the target browser's context and collect information about it (often times also storing it in their database, or in a cookie).
+Sites employ multiple levels and different approaches to collect browser fingerprints.
+However, they all have one thing in common: they are using a script written in JavaScript to evaluate the target browser's context and collect information about it (oftentimes also storing it in their database, or in a cookie).
 These scripts are often obfuscated and difficult to track down and understand, especially if they are anti-bot scripts.

-There are multiple levels of script obfuscation that are used to make fingerprinting scripts unreadable and hard to find:
+Multiple levels of script obfuscation are used to make fingerprinting scripts unreadable and hard to find:

 ### Randomization

 The script is modified with some random JavaScript elements.
-There is usually a random number of whitespaces and other strange formatting characters.
-Some variable and function names are also changed into somewhat cryptic strings without any readable meaning.
+Additionally, it also often incorporates a random number of whitespaces and other unusual formatting characters as well as cryptic variable and function names devoid of readable meaning.

 ### Data obfuscation

-There are two main data obfuscation techniques which are widely used:
+Two main data obfuscation techniues are widely employed:

 1. **String splitting** uses the concatenation of multiple substrings.
 It is mostly used alongside an `eval()` or `document.write()`.
 2. **Keyword replacement** allows the script to mask the accessed properties.
 This allows the script to have a random order of the substrings and makes it harder to detect.

-Often times, both of these data obfuscation techniques are used together.
+Oftentimes, both of these data obfuscation techniques are used together.

 ### Encoding